 by Bengt Koenig

-is your workplace making you sick? our targeted coaching to eliminate burnout
+Is your workplace making you sick?
+Targeted management coaching to eliminate burnout

-Work-related stress is one of the greatest dangers of the 21st century.
-According to the German health insurance company Techniker Krankenkasse in 2016, around 40% of the employees in their 30s feel stressed, worn out, and exhausted.
-DAK says, that roughly 15% of the sick days taken by employees were due to mental health problems and emotional exhaustion.
-And also the number of sick days taken due to burnout has risen dramatically: while in 2004 it was only 8.1 days per 1,000 members, it now has risen to 109.9 days.
+As the World Health Organization declares work-related stress one of the greatest dangers of the 21stcentury, many businesses can offer up their stats as confirmation: According to a stress study conducted by German health insurance company Techniker Krankenkassein 2016, four out of ten employees between the ages of 30 to 39 feel worn out and exhausted.
+This is a career generation addicted to career and personal advancement.
+According to German health insurance company DAK, roughly 15 percent of the sick days taken by employees were due to mental health problems.
+And figures released by German health insurance company AOK show that while the number of sick days taken due to burnout was 8.1 days per 1,000 members back in 2004, this number has now risen to 109.9 days.

-Companies should take steps to create a supportive work environment.
-A new-style health-conscious management can set an agenda defined by clear objectives and communication, well-balanced work roles, and positive motivation.
+It’s time to take action on workplace health.
+Companies should take steps to create a supportive work environment; managers must lead constructively and with empathy for individual employees.
+A new-style ‘health-conscious management’ can set an agenda defined by clear objectives and communication, well-balanced work roles, and positive motivation.

 The complete article is also published on LinkedIn.